ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab08.md

 <div markdown="1">

-<h2>Introduction -- Important: Read this!</h2>
+# Goals of this lab
-This lab will have you do programming exercises with vectors, dynamic arrays, and recursive functions.
-We will more fully discuss recursive functions in class in lecture on Tuesday.
+This lab will have you do programming exercises with dynamic arrays, recursive functions, and Makefiles.
+You will also get more practice writing programs from scratch with no skeleton code.

-The TAs and I will be looking for (and grading) programming stylizations, such as proper use of comments, tab indentation, good variable names, and overall block and function designs.
-So, it is not enough for your lab to pass submit.cs!
-Please read the instructions herein **CAREFULLY!!!**.
-This assignment is due on <b>Friday, December 2nd at 11:59 PM</b>.
+# Step 1: Getting Started

-<h3>Pair programming is <b>REQUIRED</b> for this lab!!!</h3>
+1. Decide if you are working alone, or working in a pair.
+Pair programming is OPTIONAL for this lab.

-**Your lab will not be graded if you are not paired-up with 1 other person**
+2. If you are working as a pair, go to submit.cs, navigate to this lab page and create a team for you and your pair partner.
 Choose who will be the first driver and who will start as navigator, and then remember to switch (at least once) during the lab.
-But you should probably know the long-term goal too: each partner should participate in both roles in approximately equal parts over the course of the assignment.

-DO NOT share passwords.
-Instead, use scp or email to share files with each other at the end of each work session.
-For information on scp, see lecture notes from lecture #12.

-**PLEASE MAKE SURE YOU TRADE CONTACT INFORMATION WITH YOUR LAB PARTNER!
-This means emails, phone numbers, online chat handles, or whatever is necessary to continue working together when you are working remotely (like, say, if one of you goes home for the weekend).**

-Share your work with each other at the end of EVERY work session.
-That way, if your pair partner gets hit by a bus (or a rusty Ferrari, or a flying fish, or wins the lottery and quits UCSB, or ... you get the idea) you can continue working without him/her. :)

-<h2>Step 1: Getting Ready</h2>
-1. Go to submit.cs, navigate to this lab page and create a team for you and your pair partner.
-Do this by clicking on the blue "Join Groups" button, then follow directions.
+3. Go to github and create a git repo for this lab following the naming convention specified in previous labs (this step carries style points, see our feedback on previous labs to understand what we are looking for).
+If you are working with a partner only one of you needs to create the repo.

+4. If you are working with a partner and you are the one who created the github repo, add your partner as a collborator on the repo

-2. Decide on initial navigator and driver.
+5. Decide on initial navigator and driver.

-3. Driver, log on to your CSIL account.
+6. Driver, log on to your CSIL account.

-4. Open a terminal window and log into the correct machine.
+7. Open a terminal window and log into the correct machine.

-5. Change into your CS 16 directory, create a lab09 directory and change into it.
+8. Change into your CS 16 directory

+9. Clone your github repo in the ~/cs16/ directory.
+Then cd into your repo directory.

+Note: Remember to push your work to github at the end of EVERY work session.
+That way, both partners always have access to the latest version of the code even if the code is being developed on one partner's CoE account.

-<h2>Step 2: Writing the Programs</h2>
+# Step 2: Writing the programs
 This lab will have you create FIVE (5) programs: anagram.cpp, choose.cpp, histogram.cpp, and palindrome.cpp.
+Each of the 5 programs is worth 30 points.
+Each should be solved in its own file and each must be submitted for full assignment credit.
 You must follow the instructions carefully.
-It is not enough to pass the submit.cs check as the instructor and the TAs *will* be checking your submitted program files.
+It is not enough to pass the submit.cs check as the instructor and the TAs *will* be checking your submitted program files for style.

 NOTE: IF AN ASSIGNMENT BELOW ASKS YOU TO IMPLEMENT A CERTAIN APPROACH (e.g. you must use vectors somewhere, or dynamic arrays somewhere else), YOU **MUST** FOLLOW THOSE INSTRUCTIONS VERY CAREFULLY!!!

-Each corresponds to one of the problems listed below, which make up this lab.
-Each of the 5 programs is worth 30 points.
-Each should be solved in its own file and each must be submitted for full assignment credit.

-Note: All these submissions will be checked by the automatic system on submit.cs AND by the instructor and TAs for further evaluation.
-Details below.

----
-<h3>ANAGRAM.CPP</h3>
-Write a function that determines if two strings are anagrams.
+## Program to find if two strings are anagrams
+In your github directory open a file named anagram.cpp (all lowercase).
+In that file write a function called isAnagram that takes two strings as arguments and returns a boolean true if the two strings are anagrams, otherwise it returns false.
 The function should not be case sensitive and should disregard any punctuation or spaces.
 Two strings are anagrams if the letters can be rearranged to form each other.
 For example, “Eleven plus two” is an anagram of “Twelve plus one”.
 Each string contains one “v”, three “e’s”, two “l’s”, etc. You may use either the string class or a C-style string.
 Either way, you may **not** use built-in C++ functions that we have NOT discussed in lecture.

-Write a program that inputs two strings and calls your function to determine whether or not the strings are anagrams and prints the result.
+In the same file, write a program that inputs two strings and calls your function to determine whether or not the strings are anagrams and prints the result.

 The program should print a string of text to the terminal before getting each line of input from the user.
 A session should look like one of the following examples (including whitespace and formatting), with possibly different numbers and numbers of asterisks in the output: